10 Things to do in Munich in Autumn

 There are four permanent markets that are managed by the city of Munich.
 In addition to the world-renowned Viktualienmarkt, there is also the Elisabethmarkt, the market at Wiener Platz and the Viktualienmarkt in Pasing.
 However, most visitors are attracted to the ‘original’ market in the heart of the old town.
 There could hardly be a more beautiful place to mingle with Munich’s inhabitants.

 Get to know Munich through its museums

-In the Stadtmuseum (City Museum), you can see exciting permanent exhibitions and changing special exhibitions on the history of Munich and on the peculiarities that make the city so lovable.
-The Typisch München (Typical Munich) exhibition shows the development of the city, but also focuses on beer, art and other things which have made Munich a ‘secret capital’ for many people.
+In the Stadtmuseum (City Museum), you can see exciting permanent exhibitions and changing special exhibitions on the history of Munich and the peculiarities that make the city so lovable.
+The Typisch München (Typical Munich) exhibition shows the city's development, while also focusing on beer, art and other classics that have made Munich a 'capital of secrets' for many people.

 Cycle through the autumn

-Though you do need a jumper and a jacket to cycle in the autumn: Tours along the Isar or through the parks are no problem at all, even in October, and can also be particularly beautiful in the glowing autumn foliage.
-If you want a relaxing cycle through the city: Organised bike rides through Munich are a wonderful way to get to know the city a bit better.
+Though you might need a jumper and a jacket to cycle in the autumn, tours along the Isar river or through the parks are no problem at all.
+It can also be particularly beautiful in the glowing autumn foliage.
+If you want a relaxing cycle through the city, organized bike rides through Munich are a wonderful way to get to know the state capital a bit better.

 Hole up with a good book

-There are several open library cupboards in Munich which anyone can help themselves to around the clock.
-You can also leave something there yourself, too, of course.
-Surrounded by rustling autumn foliage, you can enjoy a wonderful read by the Friedensengel or in the Hofgarten.
-If you prefer to be somewhere warm when reading, you can sit in a reading café until you forget the time of day.
+There are several open libraries in Munich where anyone can help themselves with great books, at anytime of the day.
+You can also leave something there yourself as well.
+Surrounded by fallen autumn leaves, you can enjoy a wonderful read by the Friedensengel or in the Hofgarten.
+If you'd rather be somewhere warm while reading, you can relax in a reading café until you forget what time of day it is.